alashtal/Balls_and_a_Maze/README.md

   - #### Color:

-    - The color used are colormap linear gradient of the color schemes purple, white and blue and at most of the design purple is the color progression dominant.
+    - The color used are colormap linear gradient of the color schemes purple, pink and blue and at most of the design purple is the color progression dominant.
-      I choose the color purple because it's often assosiated with wisdom, creativity and magic.Purple as well is the balancing color between red and blue’s color psychologies, and while red brings energy to the color, blue brings relaxation and stability, together they make purple the perfect balance of the two.
+      I choose the color purple because it's often assosiated with wisdom, creativity and magic.
+And it's my favirote color.
-      [Color Psychology](http://www.artitudesdesign.com/purple-color-psychology/) says that it “can have calming effects over the mind and nerves, it can be uplifting and can trigger creativity.”
     - Color inspired from [dribble](https://dribbble.com).

   - #### Typography:

-    - The sexy fonts used within the website are Exo and Roboto fonts.
+    - The fonts used within the website are Bootstrap standard font.
 Sans Serif font is used a well as a fallback font if the browser is not compatible with the fonts.

     - ### Wireframes
     - Desktop Orginal Idea Wireframes